-This tentative code has only a trial or experimental status and is not intended to be enforced.
+This tentative code has only a trial or experimental status and is not intended to be enforced by weights and measures officials.
 The requirements are designed for study prior to the development and adoption of a final Code for Automatic Weighing Systems.
+The tentative code is intended to be used by the National Type Evaluation Program for type evaluation of automatic weighing systems.
 If upgraded to become a permanent code, all requirements, except those for tolerances, will be nonretroactive as of the effective date of the permanent code; tolerance requirements will apply retroactively as of the effective date of the permanent code.

-(Tentative Code Added 1995)
+(Tentative Code Added 1995)(Amended 1998)